metamorph-inc/openmeta-mms/docs/domains/spice.rst

 For details of how to do this, see *Chapter 10: Ara Test Bench Guide.*

-Theoretically, if all the SPICE component models in a system have an appropriate CIR file, then this allows the electrical simulation of the complete system.
-Otherwise, a more-limited divide-and-conquer strategy may be appropriate.
+Theoretically, if all the SPICE component models in a system have an appropriate CIR file, then this allows for the electrical simulation of the complete system.
+Otherwise, a more focused divide-and-conquer strategy may be appropriate.
 Practical difficulties modeling a complete design
 include: